 Additionally, tether can be sent anywhere globally much more quickly and with lower fees than transfers at traditional banks and financial institutions.
 While most people wouldn’t use bitcoin or ethereum for purchases and daily transactions due to their high volatility, it makes perfect sense to use tether.

-For these reasons and more, it is still worthwhile to consider investing in Tether.
-While Tether is not necessarily a long-term investment that will grow your money by itself, because it stays pegged to the U.S. dollar, there are lending platforms, exchanges and wallets that will pay you high interest rates to store USDT on their platform.
+For these reasons and more, it is still worthwhile to consider investing in tether.
+While tether is not a long-term investment that will grow your money by itself because it stays pegged to the U.S. dollar, there are lending platforms, exchanges and wallets that will pay you high interest rates to store USDT on their platform.

 GOBankingRates’ Crypto Guides